fauno/auto-wordpress/README.md

 # Auto Wordpress

-Creates or upgrades a Wordpress site.
+Creates or upgrades a Wordpress site, its themes and plugins.
 This script uses wordpress.git to keep the site up to date.
 It also applies some security measures (like sane file permissions) and, in case of deface, you can simply rollback to the original site with `git reset --hard` :)

 Usage: